remote

 Best for: Enterprises with extensive compliance needs, audit requirements, and complex integrations.
 Not recommended for SMBs or IT teams managing fewer than 50 devices — the feature/cost ratio doesn't justify the price.

-AnyDesk is the second most widely deployed solution (~10% market share, 6sense 2025).
-Its proprietary DeskRT codec delivers low latency and a smooth experience even on constrained networks — which explains its rapid adoption among SMBs and development teams.
+AnyDesk (AnyDesk Software GmbH, German remote-desktop vendor) is still attractive for low-latency sessions.
+Its proprietary DeskRT codec delivers a smooth experience even on constrained networks, which explains its adoption among SMBs and development teams.

 2026 pricing (annual):